The Deutsches Theater München presents

 Hollaender, Kästner, Kreisler and many more

 What is the Mona Lisa laughing about?
 What is Iphigenia’s problem?
 Is the Loreley even naturally blond?
 Or is it all just a mirage?
 Why do men become pigs, and what is Circe supposed to have to do with it?
 What does the Maid of Orleans wear underneath?
 How does a woman steal a Bechstein grand unobtrusively?
 What do men and cigarettes have in common?
 And why shouldn’t a woman have an affair?
 These and other burning questions will be answered – maybe! – Singer Karola Pavone and (freshly stolen) pianist Nadine Schuster answer these and other burning questions with the help of collected theses from the last 5,000 years of cultural and musical history.
 And in doing so, they invoke great connoisseurs of the feminine, the masculine, the human.
-This great revue with texts and sounds by and after Hollaender, Kästner, Benatzky, Kreisler, Tucholsky, Oscar Straus, Irmgard Keun, Madame du Chatelet, Pavone, Schuster and others who need to know can be experienced on our stage for the first time in January.
+This great revue with texts and sounds by and after Hollaender, Kästner, Benatzky, Kreisler, Tucholsky, Oscar Straus, Irmgard Keun, Madame du Chatelet, Pavone, Schuster and others who need to know can be experienced on our stage for the first time in Octobre.

 Fine irony and biting comments